 - Estimated replacement cost

-Making a digital inventory list can help make the claim process smoother.
+Having a digital inventory can also help to make the claim process smoother.
 The list should have everything that you consider valuable, including electronics, cash, jewelry and furniture.
-You can include photos and receipts, if you have them.
-Consider using cloud storage for the list or store it at another location like your office or a family member’s house.
+Consider using cloud storage for your inventory or store it at another location like your office or a family member’s house.
 That way, if you do sustain damage to your home, the list will not be damaged as well.
-You can also ask your insurance provider for recommendations for inventory apps to make the process easier.
+You can also ask your home insurer for recommendations of inventory apps to make the process easier.

 Determining the value and replacement cost of your belongings takes time and should be given the proper thought.
-You can replace items such as modern sofas and coffee tables with relative ease, but possessions such as paintings and family heirlooms are often irreplaceable.
-Homeowners insurance policies frequently have set limits on the amount of included coverage for individual items such as computers and artwork.
-If you own a lot of valuable items, you might consider increasing your policy’s limits or purchasing additional coverage for specific possessions.
+You can replace items such as modern sofas and coffee tables with relative ease, but possessions such as fine art and family heirlooms are often irreplaceable.
+Homeowners insurance policies frequently have set limits on the amount of included coverage for individual items such as electronics and artwork.
+If you own a lot of valuable items, you might consider increasing your policy’s limits or purchasing additional coverage for specific possessions in the form of an endorsement or floater.

 Requesting homeowners insurance quotes

-After you have determined how much homeowners insurance coverage you need, it is time to start looking at providers and getting quotes.
-We recommend checking out this list of the best homeowners insurance companies as a starting point.
+After you have determined how much homeowners insurance coverage you need, it is time to start getting quotes from multiple carriers.
+As a starting point, we recommend checking Bankrate’s list of the best homeowners insurance companies.

-As of 2020, the average annual premium for homeowners insurance is $1,477 for a dwelling coverage amount of $250,000.
+The average annual premium for homeowners insurance in the U.S. is $1,312 for a dwelling coverage limit of $250,000.
 Please note that the cost will vary from one insurer to another and also by location and type of coverage chosen.

-Most major insurance companies have an online quote tool that generates a price estimate based on information about you and your home.
-However, you can also call an agent and get a quote over the phone, which might be more accurate.
+Most major home insurers have an online quote tool that generates a price estimate based on information about you and your home.
+However, you can also contact a local agent and get a quote over the phone or via email, which might be more accurate.

-When shopping for home insurance, it is a good idea to get several quotes from different providers.
-That way, you can easily determine which provider can give you the best deal for the amount of coverage you need.
+When shopping for home insurance, it is a good idea to get several quotes from different different carriers, according to the Triple-I. That way, you can easily determine which property insurer can give you the best rate for the amount and type of coverage you need.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: